Schattenbrot/nos-api/README.md

 2. Full CRUD for fairies:
   - Create (implemented)
   - Get all fairies (implemented)
-  - Get all fairies by element
+  - Get all fairies by element (implemented)
-  - Get all fairies by maxlevel
+  - Get all fairies by maxlevel (implemented)
-  - Get a specific fairy by id
+  - Get a specific fairy by id (implemented)
-  - Update a fairy by id
+  - Update a fairy by id (implemented)
-  - Delete a fairy by id
+  - Delete a fairy by id (implemented)
+3. Miscellaneous
+  - Move handlers into handlers-module for better readability.
+  - Fix response messages to be more schemey.
+  - httprouter to chi
+  - validation check
-3. Savety (login required)
+  - Savety (login required)
   - Thinking about GraphQL O.o worth or not worth?
 4. Full CRUD for armor:
   - Same as weapons ... just with armor